 "From the very beginning the choice was up to the voters," Will County Board spokesman Nate Brown said Tuesday night.
 "We respect their decision for the board to work on other issues besides electrical aggregation.
 The board will continue to look for other ways to put money back in the pockets of Will County residents."

 A state law that went into effect Jan.
-1, 2010, allows municipalities to aggregate their residents into one negotiating body with the goal of getting a bulk discount.
+1, 2010, their residents into one negotiating body with the goal of getting a bulk discount.
 ComEd currently supplies Lemont’s electricity.

 Now that the referendum has passed, village officials will be holding more public meetings to inform residents about what electricity aggregation will entail.
 Officials will be seeking bids from power companies to try get a better rate for citizens and small businesses.